In the Environments section of the Deploy category, there is an overview of three tabs:

 In this section, you can click Create a Package from Team Server and select a branch containing the revision you would like to build.

-Only branches where the latest revision is Mendix 5 and higher will be displayed here.
+Only branches where the latest revision is Mendix 5 and above will be displayed here.
 If you need to build other revisions, please do so manually from the Mendix Modeler.

 When you click Upload, you can upload an .mda file from your local device.